Unleash/unleash/website/docs/reference/deploy/environment-import-export.md

 ## Import & Export items

-The following items will be exported and imported:
+When you export features, the export will contain both feature-specific configuration and global configuration.

+On the project-level these  items are exported:

+* the feature itself
-* feature toggles
+* feature tags

+On the environment-level, these items are exported for the chosen environment:

-* activation strategies
+* activation strategies including constraints and references to segments
 * variants
-* enabled/disabled statuses
+* enabled/disabled

+Additionally, these global configuration items are exported:
-* context fields
+* custom context fields
-* feature tags
 * feature tag types

-* segments
+Importantly, while references to segments are exported, the segments themselves are **not** exported.
+Consult the [import rejection](#import-rejection) section for more information.

 ## Export